While myopia is common vision problem that makes eyewear a new necessity, it can also cause serious eye diseases later in life.

 A number of recent studies suggest that it may be possible to control myopia by totally stopping, or at least slowing down, its progression during childhood and teenage years.

-Myopia management is a treatment program aimed at controlling myopia, keeping the level of myopia as low as possible, in order to reduce your child’s risk of developing eye disease.
+Myopia management is a treatment program aimed at controlling myopia, keeping the level of myopia as low as possible, in order to reduce your child’s risk of developing vision threatening eye diseases later in life.

 Myopia management has shown to decrease myopia progression by up to 78 percent.